 chrome://net-internals/#dns

 and press Enter.
-This will take you to the DNS page on the Net Internals site. - Click on the Clear host cache button.
+This will take you to the DNS page on the Net Internals site. - Click the Clear host cache button.

 - Close all tabs in Chrome and restart the browser.
-This will force all DNS lookups to be performed afresh, which may take a few seconds longer than usual but it will clear any cached DNS entries.
+This will force all DNS lookups to be performed afresh, which may take a few seconds longer than usual but will clear any cached DNS entries.

-You must have noticed that there is a great similarity between Microsoft Edge and Google Chrome.
-It’s because Microsoft switched to the Chromium open-source web browser project for Edge back in 2020.
+Microsoft switched to the Chromium open-source web browser project for Edge back in 2020.
 Thus, both browsers share their settings, extensions, flags, etc. This means that the method to clear the DNS cache in Edge is the same as in Chrome.

 Clearing your DNS cache can help resolve these issues and is a relatively easy process.
 Here’s how to clear the DNS cache in Edge: